inex/ixp-manager-docs-md/docs/features/sflow-p2p.md

 # Configuring peer-to-peer statistics

 The IXP Manager sflow peer-to-peer graphing system depends on the [MAC address database](layer2-addresses.md) system so that point to point traffic flows can be identified.
-Before proceeding further, this should be configured so that when you click on `MAC Addresses | Discovered Addresses` from the admin portal, you should see a MAC address associated with each port.
-If you cannot see any Discovered MAC address, then the sflow peer-to-peer graphing mechanism will not work.
+Before proceeding further, this should be configured so that when you click on either the `MAC Addresses | Discovered Addresses` or `MAC Addresses | Configured Addresses` links from the admin portal, you should see a MAC address associated with each port.
+If you cannot see any MAC address in either database, then the sflow peer-to-peer graphing mechanism will not work.
 This needs to be working properly before any attempt is made to configure sflow peer-to-peer graphing.
+The sflow p2p graphing system can use either discovered MAC addresses or configured MAC addresses, but not both.

 # Server Overview